 The Egyptian Book of the Dead is a collection of spells which enable the soul of the deceased to navigate the afterlife.
-The famous title was given the work by western scholars; the actual title would translate as The Book of Coming Forth by Day or Spells for Going Forth by Day.
+The famous title was given the work by western scholars; the actual title would translate as The Book of Coming Forth by Day or Spells for Going Forth by Day and a more apt translation to English would be The Egyptian Book of Life.
 Although the work is often referred to as "the Ancient Egyptian Bible" it is no such thing although the two works share the similarity of being ancient compilations of texts written at different times eventually gathered together in book form.
 The Book of the Dead was never codified and no two copies of the work are exactly the same.
 They were created specifically for each individual who could afford to purchase one as a kind of manual to help them after death.
 Egyptologist Geralidine Pinch explains:

 The Egyptian Book of the Dead is a term coined in the nineteenth century CE for a body of texts known to the Ancient Egyptians as the Spells for Going Forth by Day.
 After the Book of the Dead was first translated by Egyptologists, it gained a place in the popular imagination as the Bible of the Ancient Egyptians.
 The comparison is very inappropriate.
 The Book of the Dead was not the central holy book of Egyptian religion.
 It was just one of a series of manuals composed to assist the spirits of the elite dead to achieve and maintain a full afterlife (26).